leontrolski/pgtestdbpy/README.md

     - Yields a Postgres url for it.
     - Drops the database.

 Example `conftest.py` usage below, in theory (I haven't tested this) it should be easy to run tests in parallel using the `conn` fixture - each with a separate database instance - and [pytest-xdist](https://github.com/pytest-dev/pytest-xdist) or equivalent.
-In this example we just

 ```python
 from typing import Iterator